emilyzhang625/dashboard/README.md

 # Dashboard
-A minimalistic dashboard displaying user information and activity from third-party API.
+A minimalistic dashboard displaying user information and activity from a third-party API.

 **Live Demo:** [Dashboard](https://dashboard-tau-liard.vercel.app/)